RobinMillford/Tv-Movie-Recommendations-with-AI/README.md

 - A TMDb API key from [The Movie Database](https://www.themoviedb.org/)
 - A Groq API key from [Groq](https://groq.com/)
 - A NewsAPI key for entertainment news (optional, for `/news` page)
+- PostgreSQL database for user account management and data persistence

 ### Installation